awsdocs/amazon-s3-userguide/doc_source/replication-and-other-bucket-configs.md

 + Versioning — For more information, see [Using versioning in S3 buckets](Versioning.md)\.
 + Website hosting — For more information, see [Hosting a static website using Amazon S3](WebsiteHosting.md)\.
 + Bucket access through a bucket policy or access control list \(ACL\) — For more information, see [Bucket policies and user policies](using-iam-policies.md) and see [Managing access with ACLs](acl-overview.md)\.
-+ Log storage — For more information, [Logging requests with server access logging](ServerLogs.md)\.
++ Log storage — For more information, [Logging requests using server access logging](ServerLogs.md)\.
 + Lifecycle management for objects in a bucket — For more information, see [Managing your storage lifecycle](object-lifecycle-mgmt.md)\.

 This topic explains how bucket replication configuration affects the behavior of these bucket configurations\.